Attorneys Handling Car Accidents Throughout Nebraska

 If you are involved in a car accident, there are several steps you can take to protect yourself and those around you in the moments that follow:

-1. Most importantly, check yourself and anyone else involved for serious injuries.
-If there is any bleeding or someone is unconscious or not responding, call 911 right away.
+- Most importantly, check yourself and anyone else involved for serious injuries.
+If there is any bleeding or if there are any car accident victims unconscious or unresponsive, call 911 right away.

-2. If everyone appears to be okay, look at the vehicles to see if they can be moved from the roadway.
+- If everyone appears to be okay, look at the vehicles to see if they can be moved from the roadway.
 If they are not able to be moved, call 911 or your local non-emergency police department number.
 If you’ve already contacted the authorities, wait for them to arrive at the scene.

-3. As you wait, gather contact and insurance information for each driver involved.
+- As you wait, gather contact and insurance information for each driver involved.
 Never leave after an accident without the other party’s information.

-4. See if there were any witnesses to the accident.
+- See if there were any witnesses to the accident.
 If there are, ask them if they’d be willing to give a statement to the police or insurance companies, if necessary, and collect their contact information.

-5. Use your phone or a pen and paper to write down the basic details of the car accident: date, time, location, weather conditions, etc.
+- Use your phone or a pen and paper to write down the basic details of the car accident: date, time, location, weather conditions, etc.

-6. Call each insurance company involved and file a claim.
+- Call each insurance company involved and file a claim.
 Be prepared to give them the basic details you’ve written down.

-7. As you speak to police or insurance agents, remember, do not make any statements regarding who is at fault.
+- As you speak to police or insurance agents, remember, do not make any statements regarding who is at fault.
 Statements like this given at such an early stage can be potentially incriminating or damaging to your case.
 Always speak to a local Omaha car accident attorney first.

-8. If police were called, you’d probably need to speak to them before you’re free to go home.
+- If police were called, you’d probably need to speak to them before you’re free to go home.
 If you are unsure about the condition of your vehicle, do not drive it.
 Your insurance provider should be able to help you get a tow truck and take it to the nearest approved garage.

 Common Injuries From Car Accidents

-Around 40% of all car accidents are rear-end collisions.
+Around 40% of all car crashes are rear-end collisions.
 As a result, the most common injury seen in an accident is whiplash.
 The sudden impact of a collision, especially a rear-end collision, results in occupants’ heads being thrown forward, causing the neck to bend suddenly at an extreme and unnatural angle.
 Whiplash can cause extreme pain and muscle cramping that can last for days or weeks following the incident.

 Read More: Who Is At Fault for a Rear-End Accident?